lean-delivery/ansible-role-aem-node/README.md

 - `mongo_node_store_db_name` - Name of the Mongo database\
   default: `aem-author`
 - `mongo_node_store_cache_size` - The cache size in MB.
 This is distributed among various caches used in DocumentNodeStore\
-  default: `256`
+  default: `256` However, Oak read performance will benefit from a bigger cache.
 - `mongo_node_store_changes_size` - Size in MB of capped collection used in Mongo for caching the diff output\
   default: `256`
 - `mongo_node_store_custom_blobstore` - Boolean value indicating that a custom data store will be used.
-Use it with Amazon S3 or Azure Data Store together\
+Use it together with one of: Filesystem Data Store, Amazon S3 or Azure Data Store\
   default: `false`
+- `mongo_node_store_blob_cache_size` - Size in Mb of in memory cache for the frequently used blobs.
+Frequently used blobs may be cached by AEM to avoid refetching them from the data store.
+All the file system based Data Stores will benefit from the operating system level disk cache
+  default: `16`

 **Data stores configuration:**
 - `datastore_type` - enable custom Data Stores\